nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Name arguments with extra whitespaces between words will be reduced to a single whitespace. e.g. `n/John    Doe` will be treated as `n/John Doe`.
+  * Additionally, name fields do not allow Special Characters like "/".
+Names that include "D/O" or "S/O" should be replaced by "DO" and "SO"

-* Tutorial group and student number arguments are not case-sensitive. e.g. `tg/G17` is the same as `tg/g17` and `sn/A1234567Z` is the same as `sn/a1234567z`.
+* Tutorial group and student number arguments are not case-sensitive.
+  * Tutorial Groups must be in the format of a letter followed by two numbers i.e `G17`, `Z19`, `T15`, etc. e.g. `tg/G17` is the same as `tg/g17` and `sn/A1234567Z` is the same as `sn/a1234567z`.

+* Student Numbers must be in the format of a letter followed by 7 numbers and a letter i.e `A1234567Z`, `a1234567z`, etc.

 </box>